SoftwareAG/oee-simulators/simulators/README.md

         "frequency": 20
     }
     ```
-  the expected quality would be 80% (*followedBy.hits/hits * 100%*)
+  the expected quality would be 80% (*followedBy.frequency/frequency * 100%*)
+- the kind of measurement that should be sent, can be defined by
+    ```
+    "type": "PumpPressure",
+    "fragment": "Pressure",
+    "series": "P",
+    ```
+  where "type" is optional and its default value is the value from the "fragment" property
-- Simulates shutdowns (no events are sent if machine is DOWN)
+- Simulates shutdowns (no events or measurements are sent if machine is DOWN)
 - Written in Python and is easy to extend
 - the main entry point is [simulators.py](main/simulators.py)
   - the script reads the configuration from [simulators.json](main/simulators.json) and creates a new device for every entry